 Sources: U.S. Bureau of Labor Statistics, National Certification Board for Therapeutic Massage and Bodywork, State massage therapy boards

 Step 1: Earn a Certificate or Diploma in Massage Therapy

-In a therapeutic massage certificate program, students learn theories and techniques of massage therapy.
 Students should choose a program that's recognized by their state's licensing board.
 These programs often involve at least 500 hours of academic and clinical work.
 Coursework typically includes anatomy and physiology, kinesiology fundamentals, pathology and professional ethics.
 Prospective massage therapists who plan to be self-employed may want to choose a training program that includes coursework in business finances, marketing and management.
 Classroom coursework is complemented by hands-on training in clinical labs.

 Step 2: Take an Approved National Examination in Massage Therapy

 Exams commonly accepted for state licensure include the Massage and Bodywork Licensing Examination (MBLEx) or the Board Certification Exam in Therapeutic Massage and Bodywork (BCETMB) offered through the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB).
 Once a student has completed an approved massage therapy program, he or she can apply to take either of these exams.

 Step 3: Apply for State Licensure

 After graduation from an accredited massage therapy program and earning a passing score on a national examination, graduates can apply for licensure.
 Some states require a candidate to have a specified amount of liability insurance before he or she can be granted licensure.
 Professionals should also check with their state for any additional regulations, such as how the license must be displayed at the therapist's place of work.